 We also put 8 ply mat board risers under each platform to elevate the puppets and give them some dimensionality.
 The central platform is taller than the other two, so the mandarin is in the foreground, while the dancers are in the background.

 Glass is True-Vue AR anti-reflective clear glass, which is nearly invisible.The frame is by Max, being a gold foil with dark scratches (#1094525).
 We used a larger, silver version of this same moulding to frame a long, large, Chinese scroll the same client brought back from the same trip.
 It is shown elsewhere under Documents.

-Frame designed and executed by Brian Flax, CPF
+Framing designed, executed and photographed by Brian D. Flax, CPF